-Munduk, the small hillside village with rolling rice plantations and insane nature views, is fast becoming one of the must-stop places in Bali.
+Munduk, the small Bali hiden gem and hillside village, with rolling rice plantations and insane nature views, is fast becoming one of the must-stop places on any Bali itinerary.
 And its reputation for waterfalls is well-deserved.
 It has some of the most jawdropping waterfalls you’ll ever see.
 And the pearl of those?
 Melanting Waterfall.

 Read on for why you should visit Melanting Waterfall as part of your Munduk Waterfalls Trek!

 Generally most people wanting to visit Melanting Waterfall will look to stay a night or two in Munduk village, in which case you can simply walk to the waterfall and it’s neighbouring falls.